fluid-cloudnative/fluid/docs/en/operation/dataset_auto_scaling.md

 spark   2.71GiB          2.59GiB   3.00GiB          95.6%               Bound   12m
 ```

-15. If we observe the status of the HPA, we can see that the number of replicas of the runtime corresponding to the Dataset is 3, and the ratio of capacity_used_rate to the cache space already used is 85%, which will not trigger the cache scale-up.
+15. If we observe the status of the HPA, we can see that the number of replicas of the runtime corresponding to the Dataset is 3, and the ratio of capacity_used_rate to the cache space already used is 85%, which will not trigger the cache scale-out.

 ```shell
 $ kubectl get hpa